Related article:

 NZE: How to write times and dates.
 We all know the rhyme 1, 2, buckle my shoe.
 3, 4, knock on the door.
 Or should it be One, two, buckle my shoe.
 Three, four, knock on the door?
-This article is about how to use numbers and numerals within formal and informal writing to make sure it is consistent and easy to read.
-These rules are not applicable to very technical or scientific writing, and in those cases the appropriate style guide should be referred to.
-When using numbers in writing, whether it’s fiction, non-fiction or business documents, the main issue is whether to spell out the number or whether to use figures, but there are some other rules and exceptions to consider.
+Though a reader might not be conscious of it, if numbers are not formatted correctly and consistently, your writing will look unprofessional.
+This article is about how to make numbers and numerals in formal and informal writing consistent and easy to read in New Zealand English writing.
+Note that these guidelines don't apply to technical or scientific writing – refer to the appropriate style guide for these styles.
+The most common question for writing numbers, whether it’s fiction, non-fiction or business documents, is whether to spell out the number or whether to use the numeral, but there are also other rules and exceptions to consider.
+As always, first check if your organisation has a style guide, and follow that.
+If there is no style guide, then the guidelines below will help you decide how to write numbers in New Zealand English.
 I still have my mother’s voice in my head from when I was little:

 "It’s not ‘Me and Sally are going to the shops’, it's ‘Sally and I’."
 Whether we learn English as we are growing up, or learn it later in life, we learn the rules from the people around us.
 We are taught that it is rude to put yourself before someone else, and that you should say I. Me and I are two words that are often confused.
 It may be because of that voice in our heads from when we are young that we try not to sound rude or wrong, and then we over-compensate. |